Cauchy Random Features for Operator Learning in Sobolev Space: Numerical Experiments

 \subsection{Navier-Stokes Equation}

 We consider the vorticity-stream $(\omega,\psi)$ formulation of the incompressible Navier-Stokes equation:

 where computational domain is $D=[0,2\pi]^2$ and periodic boundary conditions are considered.
 We are interested in learning the operator $G:u\mapsto w(\cdot,T)$, where $u$ is the forcing term $u$ and $w(\cdot,T)$ is the vorticity field at a given time $t=T$.
 The forcing term $u$ is sampled from Gaussian Process $GP(0, (-\Delta+\tau^2\Id)^{-d})$.
 As previous examples, $\Delta$ denotes the Laplacian on $D$ subject to periodic boundary conditions on the space of spatial-mean zero functions, $\tau=3$ denotes the inverse length scale of the random field and $d = 4$ determines its regularity; the choice of $d$ then leads to up to 3 fractional derivatives for samples from this measure.
 We fix the initial condition $w(\cdot,0)$ which is generated from the same distribution.
-Given the constant viscosity $\nu=0.025$, the equation is solved on a $64\times64$ grid with a pseudo-spectral method and Crank-Nicholson time integration.
-The size of the training dataset is 10000 and the test dataset is of size 30000.
-Similar as previous examples, we take a subset for training and testing (2000 for each), and use a coarser grid ($16 \times 16$) when we compare to the kernel-based model.
+Given the constant viscosity $\nu=0.025$, the equation is solved on a $16\times16$ grid with a pseudo-spectral method and Crank-Nicholson time integration.
+The size of the training dataset is 2000 and the test dataset is of size 2000.
 Figure \ref{Fig:NS} shows an example of training data, true test function, its approximation using Cauchy random features, and the corresponding pointwise error.